utruong309/Expense-Tracker/README.md

 # 📌 **Expense Tracker**

-A simple and intuitive web-based expense tracker that helps users **manage their finances efficiently**.
+A simple and intuitive web-based expense tracker that helps users manage their finances efficiently.

 ---